List of Tracy Beaker Returns characters: Frank Matthews

 Frank Matthews played by Chris Slater, was a resident of Elm Tree House throughout "Tracy Beaker Returns" and the first two series of "The Dumping Ground".
-He suffers from cerebral palsy, and is 26 years old as of 2021 – he is tall and has blonde hair and brown eyes.
+He has cerebral palsy, and is 26 years old as of 2021 – he is tall and has blonde hair and brown eyes.
 He is a kind, caring and often gullible character who supports Manchester United, and enjoys pranking people along with his best friend Liam O'Donovan.
 During the course of "The Dumping Ground", he becomes a waiter, begins a relationship with another waitress, Jade, and is reunited with his best friend Liam, eventually leaving Ashdene Ridge so they can live together.

 Frank was seen to appear in a brand new mini-series titled, "The Dumping Ground Dish Up", with the five appearances of Sapphire, Elektra, Johnny and Lily.

 In the Series 3 finale Refuge, Frank made a guest appearance, where he comforted Kazima, and later looked for her, as she ran away.
 She was found with her dad, in which Frank, Carmen and Mike founded them, and brought them back to Ashdene Ridge.

 Frank made another guest appearance,in What Lies Beneath (Series 5 Finale), as an estate officer.

 Johnny Taylor

 Jonathan "Johnny" Taylor, played by Joe Maw throughout all series of "Tracy Beaker Returns" and "The Dumping Ground", is Tee and Hope Taylor's older brother.
 He is a very tidy person, who is initially overprotective of his sister Tee following a difficult relationship with their mum's boyfriend.
-Johnny is medium-height, with brown hair and dark grey eyes, and gets on well with many residents of the Dumping Ground, forming frienemyships with characters such as Elektra, Liam and later Bailey.
+Johnny is medium-height, with brown hair and dark grey eyes, and gets on well with many residents of the Dumping Ground, forming frienemyships with characters such as Elektra, Liam, Tyler and later Bailey.
 He is 11 years old when he is introduced in the series.

 In the first series of "Tracy Beaker Returns", he is introduced as an overprotective brother desperate to get both himself and his sister Tee fostered, although he later softens his approach.
 As the series progresses, he learns not to let his anger get the better of him, although in "The Dumping Ground"'s first series, he is verbally attacked by the other children for displaying homophobic attitudes after he hears of Gus being fostered by a lesbian couple.
 At the end of the third series, he leaves to join the army.

 Johnny was seen to appear in a mini-series titled, "The Dumping Ground Dish Up", alongside Sapphire, Elektra, Frank and Lily.

 Johnny returned for a guest appearance for two episodes along with Tee, Frank and Elektra in the second half of Series 5 in December 2017.
 To help stop Peter Umpleby succeeding in getting Ashdene Ridge closed and knocked down.

 Johnny was credited in Series 4 Episode 6 but he wasn't seen.